- 2 cups 4% cottage cheese

 - Additional chopped olives

-- In a bowl, combine the first seven ingredients.
-Combine flour, baking powder and salt; add to the cheese mixture and mix well.
-Transfer to a greased 9-in. pie plate.
-Bake at 400° for 15 minutes.
-Reduce heat to 350° and bake 30 minutes longer or until a knife inserted near the center comes out clean.
+- Bake at 400° for 15 minutes.
+Reduce heat to 350° and bake 30 minutes longer or until a knife inserted in the center comes out clean.
 Garnish with tomatoes and olives.
 Yield: 6-8 servings.

 Reviews forCrustless Cheese Quiche